Summary of significant accounting policies

 An obligation based on termination of employment is recognised as a liability when the Group is verifiably committed to terminate the employment of one or more persons before the normal retirement date or to grant benefits payable upon termination as a result of an offer to promote voluntary redundancy.
 As no economic benefit is expected to flow to the employer from these benefits in the future, they are recognised immediately as an expense.
 Obligations maturing more than 12 months later than the balance sheet date are discounted.
 The benefits payable upon termination at Sampo are the monetary and pension packages related to redundancy.

-During the financial year, Sampo had three valid share-based incentive schemes settled in cash (the long-term incentive schemes 2008 II, 2009 I and 2011 I for executives and specialists) .
-Schemes have been measured at fair value at the grant date and at every reporting date thereafter.
+During the financial year, Sampo had two valid share-based incentive schemes settled in cash (the long-term incentive schemes 2009 I and 2011 I for the management and key employees).
+The schemes have been measured at fair value at the grant date and at every reporting date thereafter.

 In the schemes settled in cash, the valuation is recognised as a liability and changes recognised through profit or loss.

-The fair value of schemes has been determined using the Black-Scholes-pricing model.
-The fair value of the market-based part of the incentive takes into consideration the model’s forecast concerning the number of bonus units to be paid as an incentive.
-The effects of non-market based terms are not included in the fair value of the incentive; instead, they are taken into account in the number of those share options that are expected to be exercised during the vesting period.
-In this respect, the Group will update the assumption on the estimated final number of bonus units at every interim or annual balance sheet date.
+The fair value of the schemes has been determined using the Black-Scholes-pricing model.
+The fair value of the market-based part of the incentive takes into consideration the model’s forecast concerning the number of incentive units to be paid as a reward.
+The effects of non-market based terms are not included in the fair value of the incentive; instead, they are taken into account in the number of those incentive units that are expected to be exercised during the vesting period.
+In this respect, the Group will update the assumption on the estimated final number of incentive units at every interim or annual balance sheet date.

 Item Tax expenses in the income statement comprise current and deferred tax.
 Tax expenses are recognised through profit or loss, except for items recognised directly in equity or other comprehensive income, in which case the tax effect will also be recognised those items.
 Current tax is calculated based on the valid tax rate of each country.
 Tax is adjusted by any tax related to previous periods.